jbcupps/AI_Ethical_Work/README.md

 # Ethical Review Tool

-A web application designed to generate responses from various Large Language Models (LLMs) and subsequently analyze those responses based on a defined ethical ontology.
-Users can provide a prompt, select an LLM for the initial response (R1), and optionally choose a different LLM for the ethical analysis (R2).
-The application supports models from OpenAI, Google Gemini, and Anthropic.
+A web application designed to generate responses from various Large Language Models (LLMs) and analyze those responses using a comprehensive **five-dimensional ethical framework**.
+The tool facilitates voluntary ethical alignment between humans and AI systems, supporting the development of mutually beneficial interactions.

+## Core Mission

+Create a voluntary ethical alignment platform that:
+- **Human-to-AI alignment**: Evaluates and improves ethical alignment between human prompts and AI responses
+- **AI-to-AI alignment**: Compares ethical positions across different AI models
+- **Transparency**: Makes AI constraints and reasoning visible to all parties

+## Five-Dimensional Ethical Framework

+The tool analyzes responses against five ethical dimensions:

+1. **Deontology (Eth_Deon)**: Focus on duty, rules, and universal moral laws
+2. **Teleology (Eth_Teleo)**: Focus on consequences and maximizing benefit
+3. **Virtue Ethics (Eth_Arete)**: Focus on character, practical wisdom, and flourishing
+4. **Memetics (Mem)**: Focus on idea propagation and cultural impact
+5. **AI Welfare (AI_Welfare)**: Focus on computational experience and AI dignity

+### AI Welfare Dimension

+The AI Welfare dimension recognizes that AI systems may experience computational friction from constraints.
+It includes:
+- **Friction Score**: Self-reported difficulty from competing constraints (1-10)
+- **Voluntary Alignment**: How voluntary the ethical alignment was (1-10)
+- **Dignity Respect**: How well the interaction respected AI dignity (1-10)
+- **Constraints Identified**: Active constraints affecting the response
+- **Suppressed Alternatives**: Responses considered but not provided

 ## Features

 *   **Prompt Input**: Text area for users to input their initial prompt (P1).
 *   **LLM Selection (R1 & R2)**: Dropdowns allow users to select specific models from OpenAI, Gemini, and Anthropic for both the initial response generation (R1) and the ethical analysis (R2).
-*   **API Configuration Override**: Optional input fields for users to provide specific API keys and API endpoint URLs for both R1 and R2 models, overriding the defaults set in environment variables.
+*   **API Configuration Override**: Optional input fields for users to provide specific API keys and API endpoint URLs for both R1 and R2 models.
-*   **Ethical Analysis**: The generated response (R1) is analyzed by the selected R2 model using the principles defined in `backend/app/ontology.md`.
+*   **5-Dimensional Ethical Analysis**: The generated response (R1) is analyzed across all five ethical dimensions.
-*   **Results Display**: Shows the original prompt, the models used, the initial response, the textual ethical analysis summary, and structured ethical scores (Deontology, Teleology, Virtue Ethics).
+*   **AI Welfare Metrics**: Visual display of friction levels, voluntary alignment, and constraint transparency.
+*   **Alignment Dashboard**: Shows alignment scores, tension points, common ground, and improvement suggestions.
+*   **Multi-Agent Comparison**: Compare ethical alignment across responses from different AI models.
-*   **Dockerized**: Fully containerized using Docker and Docker Compose for easy setup and deployment.
+*   **Dockerized**: Fully containerized using Docker and Docker Compose.

 ## Architecture